What's behind US sanctions against Bangladesh's elite paramilitary force? | DW | 14.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Government officials denounced the measures but activists hailed them as a step forward for human rights in the country.
-The sanctions were implemented over rights abuses and extrajudicial killings.
+Government officials in Bangladesh denounced US sanctions but activists hailed them as a step forward for human rights in the country.
+The measures were implemented over rights abuses and extrajudicial killings.

 Washington's sanctions against Bangladesh's Rapid Action Battalion (RAB) police force, which is accused of involvement in hundreds of extrajudicial killings, have drawn a sharp reaction in Dhaka.

-While the government denounced the sanctions, rights activists believe they are long overdue, saying the force has become a "death squad” that operates with impunity.
+While the government denounced the sanctions, rights activists believe they are long overdue and described the force as a "death squad” that operates with impunity.

 "Widespread allegations of serious human rights abuse in Bangladesh by RAB — as part of the Bangladeshi government's war on drugs — threaten US national security interests by undermining the rule of law and respect for human rights and fundamental freedoms, and the economic prosperity of the people of Bangladesh," the US Treasury Department said in a statement.